 Who should not accept a loan

-LendUp offers short-term fixed-rate loans that range roughly from $100 to $250, payable in seven to 31 days, depending on the laws of the state in which you reside.
-In many states, LendUp also offers credit-reporting installment loans from about $500 to $1,000 and payable in nine to 12 months where available.
-LendUp operates in 24 states: Alabama, California, Florida, Hawaii, Idaho, Illinois, Indiana, Kansas, Louisiana, Maine, Minnesota, Mississippi, Missouri, New Mexico, Ohio, Oklahoma, Oregon, South Carolina, Tennessee, Texas, Utah, Washington, Wisconsin and Wyoming.
+LendUp offers short-term fixed-rate loans that range roughly from $100 to $250, payable in seven to 30 days, depending on the laws of the state in which you reside.
+In many states, LendUp also offers credit-reporting installment loans from about $500 to $1,000 and payable in six to 12 months where available.
+LendUp operates in 24 states: Alabama, California, Florida, Hawaii, Idaho, Illinois, Indiana, Kansas, Louisiana, Maine, Minnesota, Mississippi, Missouri, New Mexico, Ohio, Oklahoma, Oregon, South Carolina, Tennessee, Texas, Utah, Washington, Wisconsin, and Wyoming.

-For example, the APR on a 14-day, $100 loan ranges from 235.42% to 625.71% depending on the state in which you reside.
-The company’s ladder structure allows you to work your way down to a 29% APY loan over time.
+While the fee seems reasonable when you’re in desperate need of fast cash, the APR itself is astronomical.
+For example, the APR on a 14-day, $100 loan ranges from 235.42 percent to 625.71 percent, depending on the state in which you reside.
+The company’s ladder structure, however, allows you to work your way down to a 29 percent APY loan over time.

 |Loan size||$100 to $1,000|

 LendUp charges an origination fee, which is added onto the total amount you will owe.
-For example, if you are approved to borrow $100 with an origination fee of 17.25%, that’s an extra $17.25 you’ll pay on top of the $100 you’re borrowing, plus the interest rate charges.
-(All of this is wrapped into the APR.)
+For example, if you are approved to borrow $100 with an origination fee of 17.25%, that’s an extra $17.25 you’ll pay on top of the $100 you’re borrowing.

 You should factor the origination charge when determining your total cost to borrow.
 Think of it like an application fee or a processing fee — a sunk cost that may or may not seem reasonable, but it’s non-negotiable.
 Some, but not all lenders, charge this fee.

-A bank account that accepts ACH transfers and proof of employment are the bare minimum requirements, according to the LendUp website.
+A bank checking account that accepts ACH transfers and proof of employment, as well as your address, income and social security number, are the bare minimum requirements, according to the LendUp website.

 Fees and penalties